The Best Tom Collins Cocktail Recipe

 - Tanqueray: A good substitute when you don't have Tanqueray Ten

 - Tanqueray Ten: Top shelf Tanqueray that is a taste experience you must have.

 - Tanqueray Rangpur: A fine gin with a hint of lime flavor to add another flavor profile to the juniper berries.
 Ideal for a mixed drink like the Tom Collins.

-Bombay and Tanqueray are well known brands, and Hendricks slightly less so.
+Bombay and Tanqueray are well-known brands, and Hendricks slightly less so.
 There are also many independent distilleries worth trying, however.
 Here is a short list:

-- Distillery No. 209 Artisan Gin: Rated 90 points by the Wine Enthusiast, this excellent spirit is a complex and thoughtfully made gin which will transform you cocktail, if you dare to mix it with something.
+- Distillery No. 209 Artisan Gin: Rated 90 points by the Wine Enthusiast, this excellent spirit is a complex and thoughtfully made gin which will transform your cocktail, if you dare to mix it with something.

-- Ransom Old Tom Gin: A rare amber-hued spirit made in a pot still and aged for 3-6 months.
-In this gin the juniper and citrus are played down, while anise, caraway, coriander and earthy notes dominate.
+- Ransom Old Tom Gin: A rare amber-hued spirit made in a pot still and aged for 3–6 months.
+In this gin, the juniper and citrus are played down, while anise, caraway, coriander, and earthy notes dominate.

 - Leopold's American Small Batch Gin: This is an 80 proof spirit whose makers distill each botanical element separately.
-The nose exudes heady juniper, floral orris root and orange.
+The nose exudes heady juniper, floral orris root, and orange.
 This is an elegant gin with a hint of spice at midpalate.

 Remember, the best cocktails are made with the best ingredients, so choose wisely and sample often!
-Your guests, and your palate will thank you.
+Your guests and your palate will thank you.